I designed a web-based product for managing insurance claims, increasing staff satisfaction and efficiency.

 I created a high-level user flow diagram that mapped out the different screens that we would need to develop to deliver our MVP product.

 I sketched a dashboard concept that allowed for filtering of results and easy to find claim data.

 I created a wireframe prototype, to be used for a round of user testing, which was carried out by a colleague.

 Wireframe user testing

-We undertook another round of user testing with our wireframe to see if the product met user needs.
+We carried out a round of user testing with our wireframe to see if our proposed solution met our user needs.